mdn/content/files/en-us/web/api/speculation_rules_api/index.md

 ### Using prerendering

 Including `prerender` rules inside `<script type=speculationrules> ... </script>` will cause supporting browsers to fetch, render, and load the content into an invisible tab, stored in a per-document in-memory cache.
 This includes loading all subresources, running all JavaScript, and even loading subresources and performing data fetches started by JavaScript.

-> **Note:** Such is the nature of the per-document in-memory cache, any cached prerenders and their subresources are discarded when you navigate away from the current page, except of course a prerendered document that you then navigate to.
+Any cached prerenders and their subresources are discarded when you navigate away from the current page, except of course a prerendered document that you then navigate to.

-Future navigations to that page will be near-instant.
+Future navigations to a prerendered page will be near-instant.
 The browser activates the invisible tab instead of carrying out the usual navigation process, replacing the old foreground page with the prerendered page.
 If a page is activated before it has fully prerendered, it is activated in its current state and then continues to load, which means you will still see a significant performance improvement.

 Prerendering uses memory and network bandwidth.
 If you prerender something the user doesn't navigate to, these are wasted (although the result may populate the HTTP cache if headers allow, allowing later use).
 The upfront cost of a prerender is much larger than the upfront cost of a prefetch, and there are more conditions that could make content unsafe to prerender (see [Unsafe speculative loading conditions](#unsafe_speculative_loading_conditions) for more details).
 As a result, you are encouraged to adopt prerendering more sparingly, carefully considering cases where there is a high likelihood of the page being navigated to, and you think the user experience benefit is worth the extra cost.